bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am curious about the **NATURE AND PURPOSE OF THE WORLD**.

 I am curious about the Brain, the foundation of Reality Experience and Intelligence.

+I am curious about **IMAGINATION**.

 I am curious about artificial, scalable forms of Intelligence.